-Heat pumps are home appliances that can both heat and cool a home.
-They can replace both a traditional air conditioner and a home heating system like a furnace, boiler, or baseboards.
+Electric heat pumps are home appliances that can both heat and cool a home.
+They can replace both a traditional air conditioner and a home heating system like a furnace, boiler, or inefficient baseboard heat.

-The main advantage of a heat pump compared to other HVAC systems is their efficiency.
-Heat pumps are 2-3 times more efficient than traditional heating systems.
+The main advantage of an electric heat pump compared to other HVAC systems is their efficiency.
+Because of the genius way they work, heat pumps are 2-3 times more efficient than traditional heating systems.

 According to our recent analysis, the average homeowner in the United States can save $667 per year by switching to a heat pump.
 Homeowners making the switch from electric baseboards, electric furnaces, fuel oil, or propane can see savings closer to $1,000 per year.

 Because they don’t use fossil fuels, electric heat pumps are also the most environmentally friendly heating and cooling option out there.